kubeflow/website/content/en/docs/gke/deploy/upgrade.md

 **DISCLAIMERS**:

 - The upgrade process depends on each Kubeflow application to handle the upgrade properly.
 There's no guarantee on data completeness unless the application provides such a guarantee.
-- Always recommend backing up your data before an upgrade.
+- You are recommended to back up your data before an upgrade.
 - Upgrading Kubeflow cluster can be a disruptive process, please schedule some downtime and communicate with your users.

-For upgrading from specific versions, there can be manual actions needed, so recommend referring to the specific sections below.
+To upgrade from specific versions of Kubeflow, you may need to take certain manual actions — refer to specific sections in the guidelines below.

-Here are general instructions to upgrade Kubeflow:
+General instructions for upgrading Kubeflow:

-1. The instructions below assume
+1. The instructions below assume that:

-    - your current working directory is
+    - Your current working directory is:

       ```bash
       cd ${KF_DIR}
       ```

-    - your kubectl uses a context that connects to your Kubeflow cluster
+    - Your kubectl uses a context that connects to your Kubeflow cluster
       ```bash
       # List your existing contexts
       kubectl config get-contexts